 Reflect on personal beliefs, choices, and values compared to cultural, community, and societal norms around substance use and misuse.
+[HPE]

-Evaluate situations and influences (e.g., peers, media, social norms, corporate practices) that could lead to substance use and misuse.
+Evaluate situations and how various internal and external factors (e.g., peers, media, social norms, corporate practices) influence substance use and misuse.
+[HPE]

 Analyze the potential short- and long-term impacts (including addiction) of legal (e.g., prescription drugs prescribed to you, over-the-counter drugs, and [at a certain age] nicotine, electronic vapor products, alcohol, and marijuana) and illegal drugs (e.g., prescription drugs not prescribed to you, cocaine) on multiple dimensions of health (e.g., physical, mental, emotional, social, intellectual) and on other health risk behaviors (e.g., sexual activity, impaired driving).
+[HPE]

 Employ self-management skills to act on health-promoting decisions about legal drug use (e.g., prescription drugs prescribed to you, over-the-counter drugs, and [at a certain age] nicotine, electronic vapor products, alcohol, and marijuana).
+[HPE]

 Practice 2: Self-management and Goal Setting.